straydogstrut/AbilityPet/README.md

 ## iOS Accessibility Properties and Attributes
 The following are some key accessibility properties and attributes that can be set via the Storyboard or in the Swift code for UI elements.

-`isAccessibleElement`    Indicates whether an element should be accessible to Assistive Technologies `accessibilityLabel`    Identifies the element, particularly important where an element does not already display a descriptive text label and for custom controls (e.g. “Volume Up”)
+`isAccessibleElement`    Indicates whether an element should be accessible to Assistive Technologies
+`accessibilityLabel`    Identifies the element, particularly important where an element does not already display a descriptive text label and for custom controls (e.g. “Volume Up”)
 `accessibilityTrait`    Provides a description for an element’s role or helps VoiceOver know how to interact with that element (e.g. accessibilityTraitButton)
 `accessibilityHint`    Provides a short description of what interacting with a control will do (e.g. “increases music volume”)

 ## Reviewing the AbilityPet app
 Explore the app using VoiceOver and note the following issues:

-* Labelling - Images of pets available are not descriptive
+* **Labelling** - Images of pets available are not descriptive
-* Hint - The like button on the pet detail page is announced as “heart red” and “heart white” when toggled
+* **Hints** - The like button on the pet detail page is announced as “heart red” and “heart white” when toggled
-* Trait - The Ask About Me button on the pet detail page opens Safari unexpectedly
+* **Traits** - The Ask About Me button on the pet detail page opens Safari unexpectedly
-* Nesting - The “new arrival” icon in the tableView is not announced
+* **Nesting** - The “new arrival” icon in the tableView is not announced
-* Grouping – Pet attributes and their associated values are read individually (UIAccessibilityElement)
+* **Grouping** – Pet attributes and their associated values are read individually (UIAccessibilityElement)
-* *Form validation – Error messages on the contact form are not announced by VoiceOver (Label and Hint)*
+* ***Form validation** – Error messages on the contact form are not announced by VoiceOver (Label and Hint)*

 We will address these in the following sections.